 Though we may forget this, inspiration can also come from offline, and that’s exactly what happened with my recent DIY project.

 I had the idea to create my own costume jewelry, because of a supplier I met at work a few weeks ago.
-This trendy, young woman came into our office to show our team their range of product and decoration offerings and to chat about a working with our company.
-It was a very productive meeting and we learned a lot…and I couldn’t help but notice her gorgeous necklace!
+This trendy, young woman came into our office to show our team their range of product and decoration offerings and to chat about working with our company.
+It was a very productive meeting and we learned a lot…and I couldn’t help but notice her gorgeous custom name necklace!

 When the meeting ended, I complimented her necklace and asked her where she bought it.
 She laughed, and told me that she made the necklace!
 Apparently, all she did was go to her local hardware store, pick up a few nuts and bolts, and strung them on a long chain.